tijnjh/ios-haptics/README.md

 ---

-Feel free to send a PR or open an issue if you have suggestions or find improvements.
+feel free to send a pr or open an issue if you have suggestions or find improvements